and I am smarter for it.

 I like to say that the lessons hardest learned are the ones not easily forgotten.
 People don’t learn from other peoples mistakes.
 You have to get your hands dirty, get involved with life and learn from your own mistakes.
 Mistakes are great teachers.
 Knowledge = Power.

 After all, Life is either the greatest adventure or it’s not.
-You choose!
+You decide!